 There are a variety of reasons pregnancy may cause hemorrhoids.
 For one, a pregnant woman's enlarged womb increases pressure in the hemorrhoidal veins.
 Another reason—a pregnant woman's blood supply actually increases during pregnancy, raising the pressure within her veins.
 Additionally, a pregnant woman's hormones tend to relax the anorectal area's supporting muscles as the baby presses more and more on the veins below it.
-Add to all of this the fact that pregnancy often causes constipation (a trigger of hemorrhoids), it is no wonder why pregnancy may cause hemorrhoids.
+Add to all of this the fact that pregnancy often causes constipation (a trigger of hemorrhoids), and it is no wonder why pregnancy may cause hemorrhoids.